 “We are called to proclaim Christ in an increasingly pluralistic world . . .
 In the first century too there were ‘many gods and many lords.’
 Yet the apostles boldly affirmed the uniqueness, indispensability and centrality of Christ.
 We must do the same.”

 “The Lausanne Movement is determined to bear a positive and uncompromising witness to the uniqueness of our Lord, in His life, death, and resurrection, in all aspects of our evangelistic work including inter-faith dialogue.”

-The only true God is our living, triune God who has revealed Himself in the Bible to all of humanity.
+In fact, the only true God is our living, triune God.
+He has revealed Himself in the Bible to all of humanity.

 The Scriptures of the Old and New Testaments tell us clearly that God is eternally one and, as the living and sovereign One, He differs fundamentally from all false gods (Deuteronomy 6:4; Psalm 115:3-7; Isaiah 44:6; Jeremiah 10:6; 1 Corinthians 8:4-6).

 In His tri-personal nature as Father, Son, and Holy Spirit, God is one perfect and complete community of love in Himself who has fulfilled His redemptive plan in the person of His only begotten Son, Jesus (Genesis 1:1; John 1:1; John 15:26; I John 4:9; 2 Corinthians 13:13).